PacificNt/Financial-Insights-from-Bank-Statement/README.md

-- VI.
-Monthly spending on 'Airtime'
+- 6. Monthly spending on 'Airtime'.